Fitzwilliam College, Cambridge: Expansion

 Since Fitzwilliam began operating at its current site in the north-west of Cambridge, it has grown steadily and developed into one of the university's larger, more cosmopolitan colleges.
 Built around a regency manor house, the college has grown by one or two buildings each decade and now consists of five interconnected courts, enclosing large, rectangular gardens.
 In contrast to most of the university, and indeed the regency estate at the college's centre, the majority of the buildings are of modern design.

 The first two courts and the central building (comprising, among other things, the rooms formerly belonging to the old library, the dining hall, the junior common room and the bar) were designed by Sir Denys Lasdun and completed in 1963.
 The intention was for these buildings to constitute the back of the college and, as funding became available, the college grew to the south, with New Court (1985), the Chapel (1991) and Wilson Court (1994).
 Finally, the plan was completed when Gatehouse Court (2003) became the college's new front.
 In the following year, the college completed the new Auditorium building, and in doing so became home to some of the best performance facilities in the university.

 In 2007 the college built a new boathouse on the River Cam, in 2009 the Library and IT Centre was added and, in 2010, the college acquired the buildings and grounds that formerly belonged to the Cambridge Lodge Hotel with the intention of renovating them for the use of graduate students.

 Fitzwilliam has, over the years, also become known for its beautiful gardens, which largely predate the college.
 In 2008, an archaeological dig discovered on the college site the earliest clear evidence of settlement in Cambridge, the remains of a 3,500-year-old farmstead.

-Fitzwilliam was the third Cambridge college and is, as of today, one of only seven to have won University Challenge.
+Fitzwilliam was the third Cambridge college and is, as of today, one of only nine to have won University Challenge.
 It did so in 1973 with a team that consisted of Philip Bassett (Botany), David Curry (Material Sciences), David Wurtzel (Law) and Michael Halls (English).
 The same team featured in the 2002 Reunited Series and won its only game, which was against a team from neighbouring college Churchill, winner of the 1970 series.

+As of 2019, Fitzwilliam had fixed assets worth slightly more than £144m and an endowment of just under £60m.

 Buildings and grounds

 The main grounds of the college are located off Storey's Way, towards the north-west of Cambridge.
 The college is sometimes identified as one of the Hill Colleges, together with Churchill College, St Edmund's College, Girton College and Murray Edwards College.
 These colleges are all among the most recently established and tend to share certain architectural features.

 Fitzwilliam consists of a variety of modern buildings, built in the grounds of a regency estate.
+The Central Hall Building, New Court and Chapel became Grade II listed buildings in 2024.